Philipsburg-Osceola scores 35-20 victory over Huntingdon

 Stamm finished the night with 156 yards rushing, while Weitoish added 133.

+Philipsburg-Osceola is back in action Friday night, hosting Central at Mountaineer Stadium.
+The Dragons defeated Bald Eagle Area 33-9 in its opener.

-Stamm 156 yards rushing, Weitosh 133 yards rushing; Baney 40 yards rushing.
-Receiving Cook 37-yards, Depto 21-yards.
-Passing Harman 11 of 27 for 81 yards with two touchdowns and Whitehead was 1 of four for 21 yards with one touchdown.
+GAME NOTES: Stamm had 156 yards rushing, while Weitosh picked up 133 yards on the ground.
+Baney led the Bearcats with 40 yards rushing.
+Harman was 11 of 27 for 81 yards and two touchdowns through the air for Huntingdon, and Whitehead completed one of four attempts for 21 yards and the touchdown to Depto.